What Should You Expect When You've Been Charged With Domestic Violence in Maine?

 - Your spouse can use the conviction against you in a family law matter such as a divorce action, child custody litigation or determination of parental rights and responsibilities.

 If you've been charged with a crime of Domestic Violence, don't go forward alone.
-Retain an experienced and aggressive attorney such as William T. Bly, Esq.
-Call The Law Office of William T. Bly for a free consultation, where you'll learn about your rights and defenses to your pending criminal charges.
+Retain an experienced and aggressive criminal defense attorney such as William T. Bly, Esq.
+Call WTB Law for a free consultation, where you'll learn about your rights and defenses to your pending criminal charges.